sayakpaul/probing-vits/README.md

 * DeiT [2]
 * DINO [3]

 We hope these tools will prove to be useful for the community.
-Please follow along with this post (coming soon) on keras.io for better navigation through the repository.
+Please follow along with [this post on keras.io](https://keras.io/examples/vision/probing_vits/) for a better navigation through the repository.

 ## Self-attention visualization